syncrypt/legacy-desktop/README.md

 Download Syncrypt from our [official releases page](http://alpha.syncrypt.space/releases/).
 Note that Syncrypt is currently in closed alpha.
-You can get your alpha invite at [the homepage](https://syncrypt.space).
+You can get your alpha invite [here](https://syncrypt.space).

 ## License